A solution to Newton's least resistance problem is uniquely defined by its singular set: Introduction

 The last property is of special interest.
-Indeed, the numerical results stated in \cite{W} seem to indicate that the regular points of a solution $u$ form several smooth curves on $\Om$ and $u$ is $C^2$ outside these curves.
-If this is true then, cutting off the graph of $u$ along the singular curves, one can flatten the resulting pieces on a plane without distortion.
-Unfortunately, one does not know if the a priori assumptions on the structure of singular set and $C^2$ smoothness are correct.
+Indeed, the numerical results stated in \cite{LO} and \cite{W} seem to indicate that the singular points of a solution $u$ form several curves on $\Om$ and the graph of $u$ is foliated by line segments and planar pieces of surface outside these curves.
+That is, cutting the graph of $u$ along the singular curves, one can flatten the resulting pieces of surface on a plane without distortion.
+Unfortunately, there are no mathematical results indicating that $u$ is $C^2$ outside the set of singular points.
 It is even not known whether the domain of $C^2$ smoothness of $u$ is nonempty.

 {\bf 1.2.}\, The aim of the present paper is to relax the $C^2$ condition to the $C^1$ one.
-This paper can be considered as a continuation of \cite{sliding}.
+This paper is a continuation of \cite{sliding}.
 The main difference of the results is that in \cite{sliding} the {\it existence} of a solution possessing a certain property is guaranteed, while in this paper it is assured that the property holds for {\it any} solution.
-It took about 25 years to relax from $C^2$ to $C^1$, but in our opinion, the method used here and in \cite{sliding} may be more important than the result obtained.
-The method is called {\it nose stretching} and represents a small variation of a convex body\footnote{A {\it convex body} is a compact convex set with nonempty interior.} in the following way.
-Having a convex body $C$, we take a point $O$ or two points $A$ and $B$ outside $C$ near its boundary, define $\tilde C = \text{{\conv}}(C \cup \{ O \})$ (in \cite{sliding}) or $\tilde C = \text{{\conv}}(C \cup \{ A, B \})$ (in this paper), and then define a continuous 1-parameter family of convex bodies joining $C$ and $\tilde C$.
+It took about 25 years to relax from $C^2$ to $C^1$ but, in our opinion, the method used here and in \cite{sliding} may be more important than the result obtained.
+The method is called {\it nose stretching} and amounts to a small variation of a convex set in the following way.
+Having a convex set $C$ in $\RRR^3$, we take a point $O$ or two points $A$ and $B$ outside $C$ near its boundary, define $\tilde C = \text{{\conv}}(C \cup \{ O \})$ (in \cite{sliding}) or $\tilde C = \text{{\conv}}(C \cup \{ A, B \})$ (in this paper), and then define a 1-parameter family of convex sets containing $C$ and $\tilde C$.

-We believe that it is fruitful to study the minimal problem in a more general form:
+We believe that it is fruitful to study the minimization problem in a more general form:

-\begin{quote} Minimize the functional \beq F(u) = \int_\Om f(\nabla u(x))\, dx. \eeq in the class $\CCC_M$, where $f : \RRR^2 \to \RRR$ is a continuous function.\footnote{Since the set of regular points of $u$ is a full-measure subset of $\Om$ and the vector function $x \mapsto \nabla u(x)$ is measurable, $F(u)$ is well defined.} \end{quote}
+\begin{quote} Minimize the functional \beq F(u) = \int_\Om f(\nabla u(x))\, dx \eeq in the class $\CCC_M$, where $f : \RRR^2 \to \RRR$ is a continuous function.\footnote{Since the set of regular points of $u$ is a full-measure subset of $\Om$ and the vector function $x \mapsto \nabla u(x)$ is measurable, $F(u)$ is well defined.} \end{quote}

 Taking $f(\xi) = 1/(1 + |\xi|^2)$, one obtains the functional \eqref{func N}.